 Q. What is Avenues for Hope?

-The Avenues for Hope Housing Challenge is an online campaign fueled by the power of social media and collaboration.
-Avenues for Hope is an initiative of Home Partnership Foundataion, created in 2011 to help enhance resources for housing nonprofits and services throughout Idaho.
+Avenues for Hope is an online campaign fueled by the power of social media and collaboration.
+Avenues for Hope is an initiative of Home Partnership Foundation, created in 2011 to help enhance resources for housing nonprofits and services throughout Idaho.

 Q. When is Avenues for Hope?